Wife of jailed Princeton student begs Trump to speak with Iran

 Trump has branded Iran's government a "murderous regime" and warned of its "sinister vision for the future."

-In 2013, President Barack Obama and President Hassan Rouhani spoke by telephone, the highest-level contact between the two countries in decades, prompting an outcry from Iranian hardliners.
+In 2013, President Barack Obama and President Hassan Rouhani of Iran spoke by telephone, the highest-level contact between the two countries in decades, prompting an outcry from Iranian hardliners.

 Related: Iran vows to send warships to America's backyard

-Since then there has been no such communication between the heads of state in Tehran and Washington, which officially severed diplomatic ties in 1979.
+Since then there has been no such communication between the heads of state in Tehran and Washington, which officially severed diplomatic ties after the Iranian Revolution in 1979.

 Qu said that the past year has tested her belief that her husband will return.